Description of Taxa

 These two walls are in different families.
 The elongate pile is in the class “freestanding walls” because it has two visible sides.
 The carefully laid wall being built from the pile is currently a freestanding wall, but will soon become a “flanking” wall when it becomes a retaining wall for the “earth” behind it.

 The Family Freestanding Walls stand above the ground surface (grade) on both sides, or nearly so.
 Here, the focus is principally the segment rather than the enclosure.
 A classic fieldstone wall is a familiar example.
-The Family Flanking Walls are embedded into the slope, meaning that one side is intentionally higher than the other.
-They stabilize terrain by physically supporting the soil on the upslope end (retaining walls), and (or) by protecting it from erosion.
-The Family Raising Walls are built to raise the ground surface above grade on three or more sides, either with a single continuous curved wall or series of segments.
-A raised garden bed is the most familiar example.
-The Family Impoundment Walls are built to hold back water, rather than soil.
-The stonework around a classic mill dam is the most familiar example.
-The Family Foundation Walls are built to hold up structures, usually wooden buildings such as houses, barns, and sheds.
+The Family Flanking Walls have either only one face or one face much higher than the other.
+They are typically embedded into the slope, stabilizing the terrain by physically supporting the soil on the upslope end (retaining walls), and (or) by protecting it from erosion.
+The Family Blocking Walls are built to hold back water, rather than soil.
+The stonework of the mill dam in the vicinity of a classic mill village provides the most familiar example.
+The Family Supporting Walls are built to hold up structures, usually wooden buildings such as houses, barns, and sheds.
 Many serve a subsidiary purpose as retaining walls.
-The Family Confinement Walls are small enclosures in which the focus is on the enclosed space, rather than the segment.
+The Family Enclosing Walls are small enclosures in which the focus is on the enclosed space, rather than the segment.
 The town pound is a familiar example Normally, such walls are un-roofed, though they need not be.
 Stone chambers and New England’s rare stone houses fall into this category as well.

-There are two families within the class Rows.
+There are two families within the Class Line.

-A Solid Row is a continuous (not spaced) line of abutting stones too low to be considered a wall.
+A Low Line is a continuous (not spaced) line of abutting stones too low to be considered a wall.
 Typically they are cobbles or small boulders used as a border.
-A Spaced Row is a line of stones that are not abutting.
+A High Line is a line of stones that are not abutting.
 Typically, these are high enough to qualify as a wall, but fail to meet its criterion of being continuous.
-A dashed row has less space between the stones than the stones are wide.
-A dotted row has stones further apart than their width.

 There are two families within the class Notable Stones.